Maldus512/uARM_pienv/README.md

 - python (required by scons)
 - scons
-- An appropriate toolchain to build aarch64 code (aarch64-linux-gnu or aarch64-elf)
+- An appropriate toolchain to build aarch64 code (aarch64-linux-gnu or aarch64-elf; arm64 systems can use gcc)

 #### Optional